-HF was initially piloted on Oahu in 2012, prioritizing services to chronically homeless with the highest assistance needs.
+In 2012, HF was initially piloted on Oahu, prioritizing services to the chronically homeless with the highest assistance needs.
 Following the initial pilot, the Oahu program was retooled and relaunched in 2014.
-In 2017, with additional funding from the Legislature, DHS implemented HF in the counties of Hawaii, Kauai, and Maui.
+In 2017, with additional funding from the Legislature, DHS implemented HF in Hawaii, Kauai, and Maui counties.

-Per section 346-378(e) "chronically homeless individual" means a homeless individual who has an addiction or a mental illness, or both.
+Per section 346-378(e) a " 'chronically homeless individual' means a homeless individual who has an addiction or a mental illness, or both."

-Note: The U.S. Department of Housing and Urban Development (HUD), in its final rule on "Defining Chronically Homeless," expanded the definition to include that an individual or head of household to have been living in a place not meant for human habitation, in an emergency shelter, or in a safe haven for at least twelve (12) months, either continuously or cumulatively over a period of at least four (4) occasions in the last three (3) years.
+Note: The U.S. Department of Housing and Urban Development (HUD), in its final rule on "Defining Chronically Homeless," additionally requires that an individual or head of household to have been living in a place not meant for human habitation, in an emergency shelter, or in a safe haven for at least twelve (12) months, either continuously or cumulatively over a period of at least four (4) occasions in the last three (3) years.

-In State fiscal year (SFY) 2017, requests for proposals (RFP) for the State's HF program on Oahu and the rural counties required compliance with HUD's definition when determining priority for permanent housing.

-At the same time, the DHS realized the need to remain flexible as there are individuals who do not reach the defined level of "chronicity," though who are extremely vulnerable and desperately need housing and supportive services.
-For example, an individual may have been homeless for less than one year and have a high level of vulnerability due to frequent utilization of hospital emergency department services and require stable housing for their health condition to stabilize and improve.
-Hence, the DHS offered an alternative eligibility process in consideration of homeless individuals and families who do not quite meet all the criteria of the "chronically homeless" definition.
-Service providers who recognize these attributes in their clients may request approval from the DHS Homeless Program Office (HPO) for placement in permanent housing through the HF program.
-Service providers are expected to complete the required approval forms and support documents.
-Each request is reviewed on a case by case basis, and the process is utilized as needed.
-During the last year, HPO approved five such requests.
+State fiscal year (SFY) 2017 Requests for Proposals (RFP) for the State HF program on Oahu and Hawaii, Kauai, and Maui counties required compliance with HUD's definition in determining priority for permanent housing.
+At the same time, DHS realized that there are individuals who do not reach the HUD definition of "chronicity," but who are extremely vulnerable, need housing, and other supportive services.
+Hence, DHS offered providers an alternative eligibility process in consideration of homeless individuals and families who do not quite meet the criteria of the "chronically homeless" definition.
+Service Providers who recognize these attributes in their clients may request approval from the DHS Homeless Program Office (HPO) for placement in permanent housing through the HF program.
+Service providers are expected to do their due diligence by completing the required paperwork.
+Each request is on a case by case basis, and utilized sparingly.